appuio/ops-techlab/labs/332_update_host.md

 ```

 ## Apply OS patches to masters and nodes
-First login as cluster-admin and drain the first node.
+First login as cluster-admin and drain the first node (this deleten all pods, so they migrate to other nodes and also disables scheduling).
 ```
 [ec2-user@master0 ~]$ oc get nodes
 [ec2-user@master0 ~]$ oc adm drain node1.user[X].lab.openshift.ch --ignore-daemonsets --delete-local-data
 ```

-If you list all running pods on the node you should see, that just the DaemonSets (glusterfs-storage and logging-fluentd) are left.
+After draining a node, only the DaemonSets (glusterfs-storage and logging-fluentd) should be left running on the node.
 ```
 [ec2-user@master0 ~]$ oc adm manage-node node1.user[X].lab.openshift.ch --list-pods
 Listing matched pods on node: node1.user[X].lab.openshift.ch